sjbowen/storyweb/content/home/growstoryweb.md

 * Following @GrowStoryWeb on [Instagram](https://www.instagram.com/growstoryweb/) and [Twitter](https://twitter.com/GrowStoryWeb), and #GrowStoryWeb on [Instagram](https://www.instagram.com/tags/GrowStoryWeb/) and [Twitter](https://twitter.com/search?q=%23GrowStoryWeb)
 * Help us decide where to take the story next by commenting on posts.
 * Add your own images, sounds and words using the hashtag `#GrowStoryWeb`.

-Your contributions could be part of the interactive demo of Story:Web at COP26!